gayatrisrinivasan/SOAI/README.md

 ---

 Thank you for visiting my GitHub repository!
-Let's innovate and celebrate Telugu together.